poojithasathu/LearnPythonFunctions/README.md

    - Run the test script: `python test_subset_data.py`

 ## Deployment
-This project can be used by importing the necessary functions or scripts into your Python environment for data analysis tasks.
+This project can be used by installing the necessary libraries (pandas) and importing the scripts into your Python environment and running the script.

 ## Author
 Poojitha Sathu